Chuka-J-Uzo/Data-Streaming-ETL-IUBH/README.md

 ## Run Apache ATLAS Containers:

 Apache ATLAS failed to run despite all efforts.
-We have logged the bug/problem in the Issues' section of this repository here https://github.com/Chuka-J-Uzo/Data-Streaming-ETL-IUBH/issues/2
+We have logged the bug/problem in the Issues' section of this repository.
+Click to see issue >>  https://github.com/Chuka-J-Uzo/Data-Streaming-ETL-IUBH/issues/2

+However, if all works fine for you, here's an installation procedure to get Apache Atlas running.

 Download Apache Atlas Docker image here: